Diabetic Ketoacidosis In Children

 Talk to officials at your child's school:

 Make sure your child's teachers know he has diabetes.
 Give written instructions about what to do if your child has symptoms of high or low blood sugar levels at school.

-Contact your child's diabetes specialist or primary healthcare provider if:
+Contact your child's diabetes specialist or healthcare provider if:

 - Your child's blood sugar level is lower or higher than you were told it should be.